If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 The halloumi had gone hard in the fridge, so I was looking for a method that softened it but still kept its signature squeak.

-Top tip: thicker slices of halloumi hold up better to reheating than thin ones.
-If you suspect you’ll have leftovers, cut thicker slices.
+Thicker slices of halloumi hold up better to reheating than thin ones.
+So if you suspect you’ll have leftovers, cut chunky slices!

-Reheating halloumi in the oven (or air fryer)
+Reheating halloumi in the oven (or toaster oven)

 - Preheat the oven to 350°F (180°C).